Alexander Stubb: Other work

 An active columnist, Stubb has stated that he has "always been of the opinion that matters must be discussed openly and honestly".
 Since his professorship at the College of Europe, Stubb has published 16 books, dozens of academic articles, and hundreds of columns.
 In 2016, Stubb started to write columns for the Financial Times.
 Stubb maintains a blog.
 He is also one of the most active Twitter users among European leaders.
 He has co-authored an e-book in Finnish about what to do on Twitter.
+Stubb also used TikTok for a while before he was elected as the next president of Finland.

 Stubb regularly contributes to the STG channel on YouTube (EUI School of Transnational Governance).
 His book Alaston totuus ja muita kirjoituksia suomalaisista ja eurooppalaisista – The Naked Truth and Other Stories About Finns and Europeans (ISBN 978-951-0-35175-8), a collection of his columns for the Finnair in-flight magazine Blue Wings, was published in a bilingual Finnish–English edition by WSOY in 2009.
 Stubb has received the Schwarzkopf Foundation prize.